ike5/SchedulingApplication/src/project_files/Directions.md

 2. Write code that provides the following customer record functionalities:
 •  Customer records and appointments can be added, updated, and deleted.
 -  When deleting a customer record, all of the customer’s appointments must be deleted first, due to foreign key constraints.
-•  When adding and updating a customer, text fields are used to collect the following data: customer name, address, postal code, and phone number.
+•  When adding and updating a customer, text fields are used to collect the following utils: customer name, address, postal code, and phone number.
--  Customer IDs are auto-generated, and first-level division (i.e., states, provinces) and country data are collected using separate combo boxes.
+-  Customer IDs are auto-generated, and first-level division (i.e., states, provinces) and country utils are collected using separate combo boxes.

-Note: The address text field should not include first-level division and country data.
+Note: The address text field should not include first-level division and country utils.
 Please use the following examples to format addresses:
 •  U.S. address: 123 ABC Street, White Plains
 •  Canadian address: 123 ABC Street, Newmarket
 •  UK address: 123 ABC Street, Greenwich, London

--  When updating a customer, the customer data autopopulates in the form.
+-  When updating a customer, the customer utils autopopulates in the form.

-•  Country and first-level division data is prepopulated in separate combo boxes or lists in the user interface for the user to choose.
+•  Country and first-level division utils is prepopulated in separate combo boxes or lists in the user interface for the user to choose.
 The first-level list should be filtered by the user’s selection of a country (e.g., when choosing U.S., filter so it only shows states).
 •  All of the original customer information is displayed on the update form.
 -  Customer_ID must be disabled.
 •  All of the fields can be updated except for Customer_ID.
-•  Customer data is displayed using a TableView, including first-level division data.
-A list of all the customers and their information may be viewed in a TableView, and updates of the data can be performed in text fields on the form.
+•  Customer utils is displayed using a TableView, including first-level division utils.
+A list of all the customers and their information may be viewed in a TableView, and updates of the utils can be performed in text fields on the form.
 •  When a customer record is deleted, a custom message should display in the user interface.

 3. Add scheduling functionalities to the GUI-based application by doing the following: